 - Ripening Cycle: Opt for trees that ripen at different times of the year so birds will always have a ready supply of natural fruit to sample.
 Similarly, choose at least a few trees that will retain their fruit into the winter for birds that need extra food when the seasons change, either as they are migrating or for year-round residents.

 - Cultivars: Check with your local landscapers and nurseries to choose specialized cultivars of fruit trees that bear the fruit you wish to have.
 Not all varieties will have the same types or quantities of fruit.
 You may even find unique cultivars that will thrive in your area better than heirloom types of fruit trees.

 Regardless of the trees you choose, your backyard birds are sure to appreciate the fruit.
-Plant the trees in good locations for healthy growth, and avoid raking up or collecting fallen fruit if possible – the birds will feast on the ground as well.
-With the right tree choices, you can easily offer a natural food source as part of your backyard buffet, and you will see your backyard flock grow and thrive as a result.
+Plant the trees in good locations for healthy growth, and avoid raking up or collecting fallen fruit if possible, as birds will feast on the ground as well.
+With the right tree choices, you can easily offer a natural food source as part of your bird-friendly buffet, and you will see your flock grow and thrive as a result.